thomvolker/densityratio/README.md

 estimate a density ratio.

-- `naive()` estimates the numerator and denominator densities separately, and subsequently takes there ratio.
+- `naive()` estimates the numerator and denominator densities separately, and subsequently takes their ratio.
 - `kliep()` estimates the density ratio directly through the Kullback-Leibler importance estimation procedure.
 - `kmm()` estimates the density ratio through kernel mean matching.